9 Best OKR Software for KPI Tracking (2026)

 Writing good OKRs in a document is straightforward.
 Running them isn't.
 The moment a growing organization relies on OKRs to steer execution, KPI tracking becomes the make-or-break capability.

 In practice, many teams blur the line between Key Results and KPIs.
-Metrics that should monitor business health get written as Key Results, even though they aren't designed to drive change.
-Teams start tracking numbers instead of driving outcomes, and leadership loses the signal on what's actually moving the business.
+Metrics that should monitor business health get written as Key Results, even though they were never designed to drive change.
+The team starts tracking numbers instead of moving outcomes, and leadership loses the signal on what's actually shifting the business.

 9 Best OKR Software for KPI Tracking